Spurs extend streak to 9 straight, beat Warriors 111-105

 Curry and Klay Thompson opened the game a combined 0 for 11, but the Warriors’ defense allowed them to tie the game at 25 when Curry threw in a 61-footer to close the first quarter.

+Curry finished 9 for 25 from the field and Thompson finished with 14 points on 5-for-18 shooting.
+Thompson said the “Splash Brothers” struggles were their own rather than anything the Spurs did defensively.

+“Just missed shots,” Thompson said.
+“That’s all it is.
+Shots that we normally hit, too.
+Yeah, they’re a smart disciplined team but it’s not like we weren’t getting to our spots and getting good looks.
+Just didn’t go in.”

-After tailing by 11 in the third quarter, the Warriors’ offense awoke to silence the sold-out crowd with a 16-5 run to forge a 75-all tie.
+After trailing by 11 in the third quarter, the Warriors’ offense awoke to silence the sold-out crowd with a 16-5 run to forge a 75-all tie.
 The run included a shakedown, step-back 3-pointer by Curry and a pair of quick passes from Curry to Draymond Green to Shaun Livingston for an emphatic dunk.
 Curry had eight points in the run.

+“Every time we made a run, they countered and they made a run,” Green said.

 DeRozan scored 10 points in the final quarter, including a pair of pull-up jumpers over Thompson, to seal the victory.

-Rudy Gay added 17 points for San Antonio and Derrick White had 12.
+Gay added 17 points for San Antonio and Derrick White had 12.

 TIP-INS

-Warriors: Andrew Bogut started the game.
-Bogut spent four seasons with Golden State before rejoining the team March 6 as a free agent. … The Warriors have won at least 23 road games in six straight seasons.
+Warriors: Cousins sat the game out with a sore right foot and Iguodala missed the game following dental work. … Andrew Bogut started the game after signing with the team March 6 after playing this season in Australia.
+Bogut spent four seasons with Golden State before rejoining the team as a free agent. … The Warriors have won at least 23 road games in six straight seasons.
 They lost for the fifth time in 24 games away from home. … Golden State defeated San Antonio by 39 points in their previous meeting, Feb.
 6 at Oracle Arena.
 It was the largest winning margin over the Spurs in franchise history.

-Spurs: DeRozan has 1,400 points, 400 rebounds and 400 assists with the Spurs this season.
-LeBron James, who accomplished the feat this season, Steve Francis (’05 with Orlando) and Tracy McGrady (’05 with Houston) are the last three players to accomplish that feat in the first year with a new team. … Aldridge has 18,854 career points, moving past Glen Rice for 69th all-time in league history.
-Rice had 18,338 career points over 15 seasons beginning in 1989. … DeRozan is the first Spurs guard to make 300 free throws in a season since Manu Ginobili in 2011.
+Spurs: Aldridge has 18,854 career points, moving past Glen Rice for 69th all-time in league history.
+Rice had 18,338 career points over 15 seasons beginning in 1989. … DeRozan is the first Spurs guard to make 300 free throws in a season since Manu Ginobili in 2011. ..
+The Spurs won 13 straight in 2016.

 UP NEXT